zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-create.md

 For more information on assigning roles, see [assign Azure roles using the Azure portal](/azure/role-based-access-control/quickstart-assign-role-user-portal).

 ## Limitations
-Standby Pools for Azure Container instances is not available in the Azure portal.
+Standby Pools for Azure Container Instances is not available in the Azure portal.

 ## Create a standby pool